timw4mail/rustid/README.md

 # Rustid

 A lightweight CPU identification tool for Windows, Linux, and DOS. `rustid` queries processor information using the `CPUID` instruction and maps it to specific microarchitectures and feature sets.
+There is also some support for ARM and PowerPC cpu detection.

 ### AI Disclaimer:

 This application is developed using *some* AI, mostly related to:

-* Project scaffolding
 * DOS Build
 * Assembly code

 ## Features

+- **Multi-Architecture Support:** Detects CPUs on x86/x86_64, ARM/AArch64, and PowerPC.
-- **Vendor & Model Detection:** Identifies CPUs from Intel, AMD, Cyrix, VIA, Zhaoxin, Rise, Transmeta, and more.
+- **Vendor & Model Detection:** Identifies CPUs from Intel, AMD, Cyrix, VIA, Zhaoxin, Rise, Transmeta, Apple Silicon, Qualcomm, and more.
-- **Feature Flag Reporting:** Detects support for FPU, MMX, SSE (up to 4.2), AVX, AVX-512, BMI, and others.
+- **Feature Flag Reporting (x86):** Detects support for FPU, MMX, SSE (up to 4.2), AVX, AVX-512, BMI, and others.
+- **Cache & Topology Info:** Displays cache sizes, associativity, core/thread counts, and socket counts.
 - **DOS Compatibility:** Compiles to a single binary that can be run on DOS environments (on real hardware 386-class or better, or with DOSBox/DOSBox-X).

 ## Getting Started